TorbenJakobsen/run_sap_as_a_container/README.rst

 Everything related to Docker will be accessed through the CLI.

-You can verify by creating a https://httpbin.org/ container:
+You can verify the docker installation by creating a https://httpbin.org/ container:

 .. code:: bash

   docker run -p 80:80 kennethreitz/httpbin

-Specifically for httpbin you can enter the container, and determine the IP address by calling :code:`ip a`.
+Specifically for httpbin you can enter the container (TODO), and determine the IP address by calling :code:`ip a`.
 Now open a browser with port :code:`80` (see :code:`docker run` above).